maxwellevin/maxwellevin.github.io/_pages/resume.md

 **Lewis & Clark College**, *Sep 2018 - Dec 2018*
 - Graded weekly homework assignments for ~16 students.
 - Recorded homework scores and reported common areas in weekly meetings with the professor.

-### Projects

-#### SortingHat
-**Lewis & Clark College**, *Jan 2018 - Present*
-- Agile software development school project for automating freshman seminar course assignments at Lewis & Clark College.
-- Partnered with 5 students to build a Java program that accounts for student preferences, class sizes, gender balance, etc.
-- Designed algorithm to calculate cost of putting a student in a class then used the Hungarian Algorithm to make assignments.
-- Delivered .JAR application that runs in less than 0.1s and places 100% of ~600 students into one of their top 3 choices.
-- Currently finalizing [SortingHat.org](http://www.sortinghat.org), my response to upcoming freshman seminar changes in 2020.
-- For more information see: [maxwellshannonlevin.com/projects/sortinghat](/projects/sortinghat).

 ### Skills